 Hurd also works to share the company’s vision with partners, customers, investors, and shareholders at a variety of industry events.
 At Oracle OpenWorld 2018, the technology industry’s most important conference, Hurd’s keynote presentation covered topics from cybersecurity to artificial intelligence, and he was joined by executives of key Oracle customer companies who shared their success stories on the stage.
 Data security and AI were critical topics throughout OpenWorld for Hurd.
 He discussed Oracle’s new Autonomous Database technology with CNBC’s Jon Fortt, and he predicted that all cloud-based applications will have integrated AI functionality by 2025.

 Mark Hurd earned his bachelor's degree in business administration from Baylor University in 1979.
 Hurd continues to support Baylor University through his philanthropy, and his support has helped Baylor undertake significant upgrades to its tennis facilities.
 In recognition of his contributions, Baylor named its cornerstone tennis facility the Hurd Tennis Building in 2009, and renamed its entire tennis complex the Hurd Tennis Center in 2011.
 Baylor also honored Hurd with its 2012-2013 Baylor Meritorious Achievement Award—the Baylor Legacy Award—in light of his outstanding service to Baylor University.
-Hurd is a member of the Baylor University Board of Regents and is also vice chair of the Board’s Finance and Facilities Committee.
+Hurd is vice chair of the Baylor University Board of Regents and serves on the Executive Committee.